michel-DC/formly-frontend/README.md

 </p>

 ## Overview
-This project is a test for a mission with React Native and Expo.
+This project is a test for a mission with React.js.
 Its main objective is to validate and demonstrate the required functionalities and logic that would be used in a real mission context.
 The codebase includes components and modules that simulate or test critical operations, ensuring reliability and accuracy before deployment.

 ## Getting Started